dwagenk/blog.dwagenk.com/disclaimer.md

 ### Third Party Inclusion
 This website is hosted by [Github](https://www.github.com) using [Github Pages](https://help.github.com/articles/what-is-github-pages/).
 The Github Global Privacy Practices are available [here](https://help.github.com/articles/global-privacy-practices/)

-If you have any questions about any of the above, please contact me at [daniel@dwagenk.me](mailto:daniel@dwagenk.me)
+If you have any questions about any of the above, please contact me at [dwagenk@mailbox.org](mailto:dwagenk@mailbox.org)